angr/angr-doc/toplevel.md

 This example will create a state which constricts at most 30 symbolic bytes from being read from stdin and will cause references to files to be resolved concretely within the new root directory `angr-chroot`.

-Important note that needs to go in this initial version before I write the rest of the stuff: the `args` and `env` keyword args work on `entry_state` and `full_init_state`, and are a list and a dict, respectively, of strings or `StringSpec` objects, which can represent a variety of concrete and symbolic strings.
+Important note that needs to go in this initial version before I write the rest of the stuff: the `args` and `env` keyword args work on `entry_state` and `full_init_state`, and are a list and a dict, respectively, of strings or [claripy](./claripy.md) BV objects, which can represent a variety of concrete and symbolic strings.
 Read the source if you wanna know more about these!

 ## Callables